appcelerator-archive/amp/docs/README.md

 ```
 After signing up, you will then be sent an email to your registered address.
 In this email, you will
 be sent a link to verify your account with or you can verify your account with the provided CLI command.
+>*The verification step is skipped for local deployment, you'll be logged automatically*

 To verify your account using the token in verification email.
 ```